aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 !!! note "Difference between `build` and `run`?"

     The `go build` command is used to compile Go code into an executable binary.
-This is similar to how `gcc` compiles a C program into a runnable file.
+This is very similar to how `gcc` compiles a C program into a runnable file.
 The command `go build` writes out a fully independent binary, which then can be executed directly via `./binary-name`, and is thus reusable and portable.
 In contrast, `go run` compiles and runs the code in memory.

 ## Congrats
 You succesfully built your first Go program, cheers to many more!